pbCodeLib/context-cohort-02/README.md

-# Crowdbotics Codespace Starter
+# About this Repository

-This repository contains the starter template for a GitHub Codespace that is preconfigured for this research project.
+This repository contains the starter code and instructions for a research project.
+Participants in the research project are expected to complete a programming [assignment](/assignment.md).

-## Contents
+## Project Structure

-This codespace template includes the following:
+The repository is structured as a DevContainer and contains the following features:

 - A Python 3.12 environment installed from the default Microsoft Devcontainer registry.
 - A Docker configuration for local and web codespaces development, including a PostgreSQL database.